 1. Get a beach house

 Could anything be better than a villa meters from the shore for families with kids under two?
-Perhaps only if that seaside location also happens to be in the vicinity of a mid-sized village (e.g. Platis Gialos in Sifnos).
+Perhaps only if that seaside location also happens to be in the vicinity of a mid-sized village (e.g. Platis Gialos in Sifnos and Panormos in Skopelos).
 When baby takes a snooze, snag a chance to take a swim, stand-up paddle board, wander village shops, and even linger for a Greek coffee.
-And because it stays bright out until eight-ish in summer, an early bedtime means there’s still evening strolls, sunset yoga and sundown drinks you can still look forward to.
+And because it stays bright out until eight-ish in summer, an early bedtime means there’s still evening strolls, sunset yoga and sundown drinks to look forward to.
 You might have to compromise on the beach’s dreamy factor, but the convenience of doorstep proximity is priceless.

 2. When selecting an island, small is beautiful

-4. Choose an apartment rental over hotels for stays over 3 days
+4. Consider an apartment rental over hotels for stays over 3 days

 With kids, we appreciate all the space we can get.
 Including that patio set in an olive grove embellished with a flower garden and lemon and pomegranate fruit trees.
 And while Airbnbs in some countries are not always the best idea, in Greece, many are run as professionally as hotels.
 Some even provide a daily cleaning service (although twice-weekly housekeeping is more usual).
 Better equipped, breakfasts, snacks and the occasional home-cooked meal are just easier to prepare in a full kitchen.